prysmaticlabs/documentation/website/docs/contribute/contribution-guidelines.md

 $ bazel test //endtoend:go_default_test --define=ssz=minimal
 ```

-### Contributing to the Eth2 API
+### Contributing to the Ethereum consensus API

-The eth2 API implemented by Prysm is maintained as a separate repository than Prysm.
+The Ethereum consensus API implemented by Prysm is maintained as a separate repository than Prysm.
 You can read more about how to contribute specifically to the API [here](/docs/how-prysm-works/prysm-public-api#contributing).

 ### Making your first contribution